 Well, apart from its appearance in Commodore Format, nothing was ever heard about this mysterious game and that was that.
 All that currently exists for us, is this still image from the CF Demo.

-David recently got in touch with GTW recently and the mystery surrounding the game has started to clear.
-The game was infact being produced, and came from an idea David had developed while still at school.
+David got in touch with GTW, and the mystery surrounding the game was solved.
+The game was in fact being produced, and came from an idea David had developed whilst still at school.

 The game was started before the CF demo, and several levels were created and were playable.
 Though the game was put on hold while the CF demo was done, and then the game never got started again after that.
 David went on to produce enhancements and music for Shawn Pearson’s wonderful SEUCK efforts, and Silverwing PD eventually faded away and he eventually left the scene and moved on.

 I scanned the demo to see if there were any remains of the game, such as additional sprites, and there were none sadly, though strangely it seems that the Skeleton was a set of sprites placed onto a still image.
 This skeleton in the demo is in hi-res, but in multi-colour, it seems to work quite well too.

 One more thing, but a GTW forum post was made recently mentioning a possible link to an old Amiga game called “Blade Warrior“, and check out the link….
 Looks a bit familiar doesn’t it?….
-We’ve asked Dave and hope to hear about it soon.
+We asked David, but didn’t hear anything back.

 Contributions: Dave Dewar, Jacques